Edgar-Donk/Framed/docs/source/df/plotting.rst

     df = df.dropna(subset=['calorific_value'])

-.. hint:: View the Balloon Cursors Working
+.. hint:: To View the Balloon Cursors Working

     Load the script into a Python session.